tvooo/thesis/Research.md

 Execution, Evaluation and Debugging
   ~ Most IDEs allow the user not only to edit a program, but to compile, run, and debug it from inside the IDE.
 This has the advantage that any information related to compilation-time and run-time can be used and presented in the IDE itself.
 In its simplest form, compilation errors or the console output of a program is shown in an extra output area on the screen.
 More advanced implementations show debugging or compilation informatin *inline*.
 To give an example: if the Java compiler in Eclipse encounters an error, it lists the error in an extra panel, but also underlines the affected code with a red line.
 For more information concerning the different lifecycle phases of a program, please refer to chapter \fullref{concepts}.

+## Target group

+This thesis project targets professional JavaScript developers.
+Programming language tools, if or if not integrated in IDEs, target very different user groups.
+Some language tools are created for \ac{qa} engineers or software testers.
+Others address inexperienced developers and have a strong educative component.
+In this thesis, however, I wanted to focus on professional developers.

+At this point, in order to properly define the user group, I would like to anticipate a decision made later in the process.
+Due to my own knowledge and my existing network of acquainted developers, and in order to narrow down the design space, JavaScript is chosen to be the prototype’s target language.
+On the one hand, this choice dictates the direction of further research, as shown in chapter \ref{concepts}.
+On the other hand, it substantiates the group of target users, which are professional JavaScript developers with significant experience in server- or client-side programming and in-depth knowledge about the dynamics of this programming language.